qqu0127/LV-segmentation/README.md

 ### Dataset
 Data could be downloaded on this site after registering http://smial.sri.utoronto.ca/LV_Challenge/Home.html.
+All data is expected to be released to ../Data/

 ### Codes
 ROI_detection.ipynb shows the process of ROI detection and also how to loads and prepare the data in this challenge.